gnuarmeclipse/gnuarmeclipse.github.io-source/pages/plugins/features.md

 Even more, for improved project portability, the toolchain path is stored in the workspace, in preference to the path stored in the project.

 Project portability is essential for team collaboration, when multiple developers use different platform to develop a single project.
-Without project portability, after a Windows machine would commit the project to a central repository, OS X or GNU/Linux users would have to manually adjust the path in their projects after each update, and the other way around; for more details, please read the separate [Project portability][5] page.
+Without project portability, after a Windows machine would commit the project to a central repository, macOS or GNU/Linux users would have to manually adjust the path in their projects after each update, and the other way around; for more details, please read the separate [Project portability][5] page.

 ## Functional ready to run templates